-The following table summarizes for each of our trusts the three-month rolling average excess spread at December 31, 2020.
+The following table summarizes for each of our trusts the three-month rolling average excess spread at December 31, 2021.

-incipal Balance in millions) # of Series Outstanding Three-Month Rolling Average Excess Spread (1)
+No. te Principal Balance (\$ in millions) # of Series Outstanding Average Excess Spread (1)

-SYNCT \$ 5,144 9 ~18.6% to 20.9%
+SYNCT \$ 4,552 7 ~18.3% to 20.8%

-SFT \$ 300 7 16.8 %
+SFT \$ 1,300 5 17.4 %

-SYNIT \$ 2,600 1 18.1 %
+SYNIT \$ 1,600 1 19.4 %

-(1) Represents the excess spread (generally calculated as interest income collected from the applicable pool of loan receivables less applicable net charge-offs, interest expense and servicing costs, divided by the aggregate principal amount of loan receivables in the applicable pool) for SFT or, in the case of SYNCT and SYNIT, a range of the excess spreads relating to the particular series issued within each trust, in all cases omitting any series that have not been outstanding for at least three full monthly periods and calculated in accordance with the applicable trust or series documentation, for the three securitization monthly periods ended December 31, 2020.
+(1) Represents the excess spread (generally calculated as interest income collected from the applicable pool of loan receivables less applicable net charge-offs, interest expense and servicing costs, divided by the aggregate principal amount of loan receivables in the applicable pool) for SFT or, in the case of SYNCT, a range of the excess spreads relating to the particular series issued within such trust or, in the case of SYNIT, the excess spread relating to the one outstanding series issued within such trust, in all cases omitting any series that have not been outstanding for at least three full monthly periods and calculated in accordance with the applicable trust or series documentation, for the three securitization monthly periods ended December 31, 2021.